Glen Kamara: International career

 Kamara represented Finland at under-19 and under-21 level.
 He was an unused substitute for the senior side in a friendly against Estonia in June 2015.
 On 9 November 2017, he made his debut in a 3–0 victory over the same country in a friendly match.
 He scored his first international goal to conclude a 2–0 home win over Greece in the UEFA Nations League on 15 October 2018.

 Kamara was called up for Finland's first major tournament, the delayed UEFA Euro 2020 in June 2021.

+He played in all 10 games in Finland's UEFA Euro 2024 qualification campaign, scoring once.